-- 4. What is Solomon's advice? - 5.
-What do you think he means by "remember" your Creator?
+6. What is Solomon's advice?

+7. What do you think he means by "remember" your Creator?
 Does he mean a casual, "Oh, yeah, God is my creator" or do you think he means something more?

-Give a few examples of what the "more" is. - 6.
-Remembering my Creator is to make God my "first thing" pleasure, my "first thing" priority, my "first thing" anchor, my "first thing" hope, my "first thing" love, etc.
+8. Remembering my Creator is to make God my "first thing" pleasure, my "first thing" priority, my "first thing" anchor, my "first thing" hope, my "first thing" love, etc.

-Point #1: Man can only find his core meaning in a "first thing" relationship with God.
+Joy is found in HUNGERING for a "first thing" relationship with God.